Agoric/documentation/main/REPL/README.md

 local Agoric ag-solo process.
 The deployment script then uses the `home` object to access Zoe which installs the code on chain.

-The Wallet has an associated REPL (*Read-Eval-Print Loop*).
+An ag-solo has an associated REPL (*Read-Eval-Print Loop*).
 From the REPL and the `home` object, developers can use all the on-chain commands that deployment scripts use to deploy contracts and Dapps.
+They can also run JavaScript commands from the REPL.

 ## Accessing the REPL

-Once an Agoric process is running and on-chain, you can access its associated REPL in two ways.
+Once an ag-solo is running and on-chain, you can access its associated REPL in two ways.
 - In a browser tab, go to `localhost:8000`.
-Depending on the browser's width, you will see either the Wallet and REPL in separate columns or separate rows.
+Depending on the browser's width, you will see the Wallet UI and REPL either in separate columns or separate rows.

 ![Wallet and REPL](./assets/walletAndREPLColumns.png)